 1. Coconut Cream

 Coconut cream is high in nutrition and healthy fats, though also high in calories.
 Stay away from labels like “lite” or “coconut milk” and go straight for the heavy one.
-It’s thick, smooth, and very delicious.
+Coconut cream is thick, smooth, and very delicious.
+(1) It's one of my favorite yogurt replacement.

 2. Almond Milk Yogurt

-You get many additives in usual yogurt substitutes, i.e. guar gum and acacia gum for thickeners, not to speak about added sugars.
-Plain almond milk yogurt is a healthy and delicious option.
+Plain almond milk yogurt is a healthy and delicious yogurt substitute.
+You get many additives in usual yogurt alternatives, i.e. guar gum and acacia gum for thickeners, not to speak about added sugars.
 Plus, it will give your smoothie a nice nutty flavor as well.

 3. Chia Seeds

-Omega-3 stuffed chia seeds proven to be an extraordinary thickener.
+Omega-3 stuffed chia seeds proven to be an extraordinary thickener and a great yogurt substitute.
 Put one tablespoon of chia seeds in a cup of water for around 15 minutes.
 They'll get gelatinous and will thicken your smoothie pleasantly.
 They have a mellow, nutty flavor, and can boost your energy in the morning.
+(2)

 4. Protein Powders